Federal Judge Blocks Trump Administration From Including Citizenship Question On 2020 Census

 But even as the Trump Administration makes plans to fight back against the ruling, opponents to the new question are saying that this victory is an important one in light of the upcoming 2020 census.

-“This ruling is a forceful rebuke of the Trump administration’s attempt to weaponize the census for an attack on immigrant communities,” Dale Ho, director of the ACLU’s Voting Rights Project and representative of some of the plaintiffs in the trial said in a statement.
+“This ruling is a forceful rebuke of the Trump administration’s attempt to weaponize the census for an attack on immigrant communities,” Dale Ho — director of the ACLU’s Voting Rights Project, and representative of some of the plaintiffs in the trial — said in a statement.
 “The evidence at trial, including from the government’s own witness, exposed how adding a citizenship question would wreck the once-in-a-decade count of the nation’s population.
 The inevitable result would have been — and the administration’s clear intent was — to strip federal resources and political representation from those needing it most.”